RoadrunnerWMC/ndspy/docs/source/api/soundSequence-events.rst

     :base class: :py:class:`SequenceEvent`

-    A sequence event that performs a "rand" operation on a variable.
-It's unclear what exactly that means.
+    A sequence event that sets a variable to a random value between 0 and a specified outer limit (inclusive).
 This is sequence event type 0xB6.

     :param variableID: The initial value for the :py:attr:`variableID` attribute.